Researchers have made a significant discovery that could quickly open up new ways of fighting the devastating disease juvenile Batten disease.

 Children with juvenile Batten disease seem healthy and develop typically in their early years before experiencing increasingly distressing symptoms which progress over time, including sight loss, behavioural issues, tremors and epilepsy.
 There is currently no cure and children become severely disabled before losing their lives at a young age.

 The faulty gene that causes the disease was discovered 20 years ago.
-It gives the body’s cells instructions on how to make a protein called CLN3 – but until now, nobody knew what this protein did.
+It gives the body’s cells instructions on how to make a protein called CLN3 – but nobody knew what this protein did.

 With Action funding awarded in 2015, Dr Emyr Lloyd-Evans and his team at Cardiff University aimed to unravel this mystery.
-Their findings are, says Dr Lloyd-Evans, ‘truly remarkable’
+Their findings are, says Dr Lloyd-Evans, ‘truly remarkable’.

 Toby, Corey and Izzy's story

 Discovering that three of their children have the devastating, rare condition juvenile Batten disease has, says mum Dee, left the family feeling numb.
 Twins Toby and Corey, 12, and Izzy, who’s seven, are all affected.
 Their sister Amber, 11, does not have the disease, but may be a carrier.